Battle of Kontum: Main action

 The PAVN continued their rocket and artillery fire throughout the day.
 Then at 20:00 on the 14th, the PAVN launched a second attack, putting heavy pressure on the north, west and south.
-There were two B-52 strikes scheduled and Col. Truby asked Vann if those strikes could be used to target the PAVN battalion that was already very close to their lines.
+There were two B-52 strikes scheduled and Truby asked Vann if those strikes could be used to target the PAVN battalion that was already very close to their lines.
 The two forces were now close enough for hand-to-hand combat.
-Col. Truby called Lt.
+Truby called Lt.
 Col. Tom McKenna, senior advisor to the 44th ARVN Regiment, and told him to pull his men back and to have his troops find deep foxholes.
 As the hour for the B-52 strike approached, ARVN troops laid down cover fire to allow those in close proximity to the PAVN forces to be pulled back.
 At the same time the 44th Regiment was holding its own against the PAVN along its perimeter with the aid of AC-130s and helicopters.
 The two B-52 air strikes were close enough that as McKenna stated, "it was like they [the bombs] came from the center of the earth – just like the bowels of the earth exploding."
 The PAVN forces pulled back having suffered significant casualties.
 On 15 May the PAVN attack continued, but the 44th held its positions assisted by tactical air support.